Associate Professors Colvin, Counselman, Nieto-Cuebas

 ● they must be a native Spanish speaker (having grown up speaking Spanish as their primary language, either here in the U.S. or in a Spanish-speaking country).

-Most of our Spanish majors fulfill the immersion requirement by spending a semester abroad.
-Many of them do so by participating (usually during the fall of their junior or senior year) in our Salamanca Program in Spain, which has been directed by OWU faculty since its foundation in 1988.
-If choosing a program other than Salamanca, Spanish majors must first make an appointment with the Chair of the MFL Department and complete the academic guidelines for study abroad.
+Most of our Spanish majors fulfill the immersion requirement by spending a semester abroad (usually during their junior year or fall of senior year).
+Students can choose to participate in our signature program at the University of Navarra in Pamplona, Spain.
+This study abroad program is offered in fall and spring.
+If choosing a program other than Pamplona, Spanish majors must first make an appointment with the Chair of the MFL Department and complete the academic guidelines for study abroad.
 Detailed information about approved off-campus study programs, financial aid and billing is available in the Office of International and Off-Campus Programs.